Ilya-Meer/Coffeehub/readme.md

 An app for people to share and review their favourite coffee/tea spots.

 ## Motivation
 This has been my most ambitious deep dive into backend JavaScript.
-I wanted to gain an understanding of how to write a basic full stack application combining a server, a database, along with a consisten design.
+I wanted to gain an understanding of how to write a basic full stack application combining a server, a database, along with a consistent design.
 Along the way, I also learned about and implemented RESTFUL routing principles, and used Passport for my authentication.
 There are many apps like this one already created, but any contribution is always welcome!

 ## Installation
 1. Run `npm install`
-2. Make sure that you have MongoDB installed and configured on your system
+2. Make sure that you have MongoDB installed and configured on your system.
 3. Set up a geocoding api key in [Google's Developer Console](https://developers.google.com/maps/documentation/geocoding/get-api-key) and store it in an environment variable with name GEOCODER_API_KEY.
 4. Run `node app.js` from project's root directory.